SUBMISSIONS OPEN DECEMBER 2, 2016.

 Volunteers are also needed to read the proposals submitted.
 If you are interested in finding out what is involved in reading proposals, please send an email to the Reading Committee Chair, Paul Stapleton: firstname.lastname@example.org

 There are two types of presentation proposals: vetted and unvetted.
 Most sessions at the conference are vetted.
 Unvetted proposals are those that are guaranteed inclusion in the conference program because of agreements with Associate Members and affiliate organizations, or proposals from SIGs, Chapters, and other parts of JALT for required meetings and forums.
 Unvetted proposals follow slightly different procedures, which can be found at http://jalt.org/conference/submit/unvetted/.

 All proposals, both vetted and unvetted, will be reviewed by the program committee.

-Notification of acceptance or rejection of a proposal will be sent by email in mid April 2016.
+Notification of acceptance or rejection of a proposal will be sent by email in mid May 2017.

 The conference committee offers the following advice to help you prepare a successful submission: click here for advice regarding submission.

 Detailed information for submitting presentations can be found below.
 We suggest you refer to this information as you follow the steps to submit your vetted proposal.

 If you are interested in submitting a proposal for a 45- or 90-minute TnT workshop, click here.
 Only experienced presenters will be considered.

 Submitting a Vetted Proposal